kubernetes101/kubecon2022/README.md

   kubectl get pods -n imdb # check that the imdb pods are gone

-  kubectl delete ns imdb # this will remove the namespace and all of it's resources
+  kubectl delete ns imdb # this will remove the namespace and all of its resources

   ```